This Quinoa Stuffed Pumpkin Recipe with Venison, Cherries & Squash will be a show stopping recipe on your holiday table this Thanksgiving.

 Also, make sure to prepare the quinoa with vegetable broth or salted water and not chicken broth.
 (Some people forget, you know?)

 No cherries?
-If you can’t find dried unsweetened cherries, use dried cranberries, chopped dates or dried plums (prunes).
+If you can’t find dried unsweetened cherries, use dried cranberries, chopped dates or dried plums (prunes) in this stuffed pumpkins dish.

 Don’t like quinoa?
 Instead of quinoa, you can substitute farro, brown rice, whole wheat tabbouleh, or wild rice.
 However, note that farro and tabbouleh aren’t gluten free.